Quantum Algorithm for Testing Graph Completeness: Quantum Algorithm

 Therefore, if we find an unmarked node, we conclude the algorithm and determine that the graph $\mathcal{G}$ is incomplete.
 If we do find a marked node, we proceed to the QPE subroutine.
-We use QPE \cite{kitaev1995quantum, NielsenAndChuang} as a subroutine to estimate one of the eigenvalues' phases of the operator $W_{P'}$, which we denote as $\theta_j$ without loss of generality.
+We use QPE \cite{kitaev1995quantum, NielsenAndChuang} in the second stage to estimate one of the eigenvalues' phases of the operator $W_{P'}$, which we denote as $\theta_j$ without loss of generality.
 We compare the estimated $\theta_j$ with $\theta_2$, the eigenphase that we expect to find in the complete case.
 Before proceeding, since for the QPE subroutine we do not need the number of marked nodes $m^*$ defined through the linear relationship, we change $m = 1$, and, in the graph $\mathcal{G}$, we mark only one arbitrary node, updating the transition matrix to $P''$ and consequently preparing the correspondent evolution operator $W_{P''}$.
-Moreover, we calculate analytically the value of the phase $\theta_2$ using $\cos(\theta_2) = \frac{n-m-1}{n-1}$.
+We calculate analytically the value of the phase $\theta_2$ using $\cos(\theta_2) = \frac{n-m-1}{n-1}$.
 Choosing this number of marked nodes minimizes the loss of information on the transition matrix $P$ in the process of marking nodes.
-Let $\ket{\theta_2^+}$ be the eigenvector of $W_{P''_c}$ associated with the phase $\theta_2$.
-The structure of the QPE subroutine is as follows:
+Let $\ket{\theta_2^+}$ be the eigenvector of $W_{P''_c}$ associated with the phase $\theta_2$, which is defined in terms of the computational basis of $H^{n^2}$ in \cite{Portugal_book} and can be prepared based on \cite{Zalka, Efficient_QC_for_SQW_loke}.
+The structure of the second stage is as follows:

 \textbf{Input:} The initial state $\ket{0}^{\otimes p}\ket{\theta_2^+}$ and the operator $W_{P''}$.
 The integer $p$ represents the number of qubits in the first of the two qubit registers used by the algorithm, corresponding to the precision $2^p$ digits of the phases that the algorithm will estimate.
 The state $\ket{\theta_2^+}$ in the second register is the eigenstate corresponding to the eigenphase $\theta_2$ of the evolution operator $W_{P''_c}$ of the Szegedy quantum walk on a complete graph with $n$ nodes and $m^*$ marked ones.